GM 100x38x13 / N52

 Disadvantages of neodymium magnets:

-• Health risk arising from small pieces of magnets pose a threat, if swallowed, which is particularly important in the context of children's health.
-Furthermore, miniscule components of these devices can complicate diagnosis in case of swallowing.
+- Possible danger to health from tiny fragments of magnets pose a threat, if swallowed, which is particularly important in the context of child safety.
+It's also worth noting that tiny parts of these magnets are able to hinder the diagnostic process in case of swallowing.

 Neodymium magnets can become demagnetized at high temperatures.

-Neodymium magnets are fragile and will crack if allowed to collide with each other, even from a distance of a few centimeters.
+Neodymium magnets are delicate as well as will crack if allowed to collide with each other, even from a distance of a few centimeters.
 They are coated with a shiny nickel plating similar to steel, but they are not as hard.
-At the moment of collision between the magnets, tiny sharp metal fragments can be propelled in various directions at high speed.
+At the moment of collision between the magnets, small sharp metal fragments can be propelled in various directions at high speed.
 Eye protection is recommended.

 Keep neodymium magnets as far away as possible from GPS and smartphones.